Physical therapist assistants currently play a vital role in America’s healthcare sector.

 A PTA is a profession that requires a state license or credential in order to practice.
 For most states, this requires completing an accredited PTA program, in addition to passing the national exam to demonstrate.
 Some states may have other requirements, such as passing a jurisprudence exam, and providing letters of recommendation.

-The Physical Therapy Assistant Program
+The Physical Therapist Assistant Program

 A physical therapy assistant program is usually a two-year program that confers an associate’s degree upon completion.
 These programs include a variety of classes and laboratory sessions.
 In addition, PTA programs usually have a clinical component, where the students work directly under healthcare professionals in functioning hospitals or clinics while obtaining hands-on physical therapy experience.